 - 24. Some representations have proposed that different or additional sites to those included in the submitted plan should be allocated for development.
 These are sometimes referred to as "omission sites".
 As my role is to examine the soundness of the submitted plan, not the soundness of promoted sites that are not in it, I have not scheduled a hearing session to discuss omission sites, and I do not propose to discuss their merits in detail at other sessions.
 However, as part of my assessment of whether the submitted plan is sound, I will consider through Matter 2 whether the approach by which sites were selected for inclusion in the plan, in comparison with possible alternatives, was objective and robust and whether it is sound. - 25.
-The Council is currently (28 April 2025 to 9 June 2025) undertaking a further Regulation 19 consultation on an additional site that it would like to include as an allocation in the plan, and which it proposes to submit to the examination in due course as part of the Council's suggested schedule of Potential Main Modifications.
-The Council will submit any representations arising from that consultation for my consideration after the consultation period has closed.
+The Council has recently (28 April 2025 to 9 June 2025) undertaken a further Regulation 19 consultation on an additional site that it would like to include as an allocation in the plan, and which the Council has submitted to the examination as part of its suggested schedule of Potential Main Modifications (SA/ED50).
+The written representations made during that consultation are available at Sandwell Metropolitan Borough Council Reg 19 Publication Plan Main Modification Document.